Now that you've started to build an advanced assessment, you may want to add an Audio Recorder question.

 You have many formatting options from the Rich Text toolbar, including changing the font size, adding tables, using math symbols, adding multimedia, and more!
 Click here for more information on the different functions of the Rich Text toolbar.

-Step 2: Select Visual of Audio Recorder and Audio Time Length
+➡️ Step 2: Select Player Type and Maximum Length

 You can select Block or Button for how the recorder is seen on the student side.